OpenLocalMap/OpenLocalMap/README.md

 The ultimate aim is to provide a simple to use cross platform application that local government can quickly deploy to deliver spatial information.

-There is a early version of the application adapted for Hackney Local Authroity live at www.map.hackney.gov.uk/MapHackney3
+There is a early version of the application adapted for Hackney Local Authority live at www.map.hackney.gov.uk/MapHackney3

 In the future hopefully this will also work with MySQL, SQLServer,  Postgresql or a local xml file.
 There is a also a .NET version in the pipeline and plans to replace jQueryUI with bootstrap.